-Only if permitted by state and federal law, K12 may share your information with companies that are not affiliated with K12 but that are interested in sending you information about their products and services.
-Also, only if permitted by applicable state and federal law, K12 may share your information with other companies in order to improve the academic performance of K12 School Programs or so that K12 may offer products and services to you or provide you with information about products and services of third parties.
-You can request that your personal information not be shared with third parties by making a request in writing to [email protected].
+If allowed by law, K12 may share your information with companies that are not connected to K12 but want to send you information about their products or services.
+If permitted by state and federal law, K12 may share your information with other companies to improve the education performance of K12 School Programs or so that K12 can offer services to you or give you information about services of third parties.
+You can ask that your personal information not be shared with third parties by writing to privacy[at]K12.com.

 How does K12 use personally identifiable information?

 K12 uses PI to provide educational services to children enrolled in a Local School, and to otherwise support you and your children for things such as testing, academic progress, attendance, customer service, student affairs or for health or safety purposes.
 K12 may also use PI to protect its own legal rights.

 K12 responds to requests for information and to questions from customers and possible customers.
 Because We only call customers at the telephone numbers they leave for us to provide the requested information, K12 does not call people by using random or sequential telephone numbers.
 K12 may use pre-recorded messages when allowed by law to make sure that customers receive the information they requested.
 Customers do not have to agree to receive calls in order to receive K12’s services.